deepanshu1422/List-Of-Open-Source-Internships-Programs/README.md

-This repo is being continuously updated by me to help @tapeswinpatak as she is unable to merge more pull requests and has decided to take a break from https://github.com/tapaswenipathak/Open-Source-Programs
+This repo is being continuously updated by as a help to @tapeswinpatak because she is unable to merge more pull requests for the moment and has decided to take a break from https://github.com/tapaswenipathak/Open-Source-Programs

 All PR's are now being entertained ,Please Star this repo in order to get further updates.